 Combining Liposuction and Abdominoplasty

 From my 15 years of experience, I can attest that liposuction and abdominoplasty procedures each carry their share of success.
-However, when the two procedures are combined, they yield even better results than when performed separately.
-By removing the excess fat deposits using VASER liposuction, lipo-abdominoplasty becomes safer because it limits dissection by emulsifying subcutaneous fat in the targeted area.
+However, when the two procedures are combined, they yield better results than when performed separately.
+By removing the excess fat deposits using VASER liposuction (Suction Assisted Lipectomy), lipo-abdominoplasty becomes less challenging because it limits dissection by emulsifying subcutaneous fat in the targeted area.
 This reduces the need for extensive undermining, which preserves blood vessels.
-Undermining increases the risk of complication because it causes trauma to the surrounding tissues, resulting in prolonged swelling or bruising and, eventually, tissue and skin necrosis.
+Undermining increases the risk of complications because it causes trauma to the surrounding tissues, resulting in prolonged swelling or bruising and, eventually, tissue and skin necrosis.

 According to a study published by PubMed, “[t]he combined procedure is similar in discomfort level to abdominoplasty alone (both 7.5 of 10) and produces the highest level of patient satisfaction (99.2 percent), with 97.6 percent of patients saying they would undergo the operation again and 99.2 percent recommending it to others.”